Research News

 Past Members

 Allison Pascual, Stony Brook University (Biology), IICD Summer Research Program 2022.
-Allison developed a mathematical modeling framework to identify cellular processes that regulate the age-associated accumulation of Fas (apoptotic marker) expresssing T cells.
-Fas expression in T cells increases during healthy ageing but this increases is even more extreme in patients suffering from Head and Neck cancer.
-Allison built mechanistic models to delineate the effects of age on the rate of conversion of Fas negative to positive T cells and/or on their net loss rates, in an effort to understand their preferrential enrichment with age.
+Allison developed a mathematical modeling framework to identify cellular processes that regulate the age-associated accumulation of Fas (an apoptotic marker) expressing T cells.
+Fas expression in T cells increases during healthy aging, but this increase is even more extreme in patients suffering from head and neck cancer.
+Allison built mechanistic models to delineate the effects of age on the rate of conversion of Fas negative to positive T cells and/or on their net loss rates, in an effort to understand their preferential enrichment with age.